_ All of the code is also on github: _ link

 How we built it

 To build this machine learning system, we used the scikit learning library to create a linear regression model for determining the result given specific data.
+We implemented a neural-network model using tensorflow as well, implementing the scikit learning library.
 For training the model, we used a web-crawler based on facebook's graph api to aggregate posts between specific dates, and all of the likes and comments and reactions as appropriate.
 We had over 200 data inputs to feed in the model, and therefore over 1000 data points.
 We also used BuzzFeed's open source facebook fake or real data for labeling the posts, using this data to train the model as well.

 Challenges we ran into